Vox (political party): Neo-Nazi controversies

 Vox initially included some former neo-Nazis in party cadres and lists; Vox has since expelled some of them from the party, while others have resigned.
-The most notable example was the controversy surrounding the historian Fernando Paz, the party's leading candidate in Albacete for the April 2019 general election, who resigned after suffering what he described as "a mediatic hunt", due to Holocaust denial and homophobia.
+The most notable example was the controversy surrounding the historian Fernando Paz Cristóbal, the party's leading candidate in Albacete for the April 2019 general election, who resigned after suffering what he described as "a mediatic hunt", due to Holocaust denial and homophobia.

 Homophobic statements

 Multiple Vox politicians have made allegedly disparaging statements about homosexuals.
 Thus, Fernando Paz Cristóbal (ex-leader of Vox in Albacete, who left the party in 2019) said in 2013: "If I had a gay son I would help him, there are therapies to correct such psychology".
 Francisco Serrano Castro (ex-leader of Vox in Andalusia, who left in 2020) tweeted in 2017: "Homosexuals have penises and lesbians have vulvas, and don't be fooled, nobody cares about it".
 Juan E. Pflüger (director of communications of Vox in 2019) tweeted in 2013: "Why do gays celebrate Saint Valentine's day, if their thing is not love, it's just vice".